itdxer/neupy/_sources/2015/09/21/password_recovery.txt

 2. There already exists small probability for recovering passwords from empty strings.

 3. Similar binary code representation for different symbols is a big problem.
-Sometimes you can have a situation where 2 symbols in binary code represantation are different just by one bit.
+Sometimes you can have a situation where two symbols in binary code represantation are different just by one bit.
 The first solution is to use a One Hot Encoder.
 But it can give us even more problems.
 For example, we used symbols from list of 94 symbols for the password.
-If we encode each symbol we will get a vector with 93 zeros and just 1 active value.
+If we encode each symbol we will get a vector with 93 zeros and just one active value.
 The problem is that after the recovery procedure we should always get 1 active value, but this situation is very unlikely to happen.

 Summary
 -------